Last Modified October 19, 2015

 You will not be able to exchange your property if:

-you, or either of the tenants, has a Notice Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or
+- you, or either of the tenants, has a Notice of Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or

 Sometimes there may be conditions to be fulfilled before permission is granted - for example, clearing any rent arrears or putting right any damage to the property.